 I have heard countless stories similar to the above statement from families in need of sleep help.
 The question of whether or not to use a pacifier continues to be a hot parenting topic.
 Instead of talking about whether or not to use a pacifier, today we are focusing on when and how to stop using one.

-Throughout my three years of experience as a Certified Pediatric Sleep Consultant, I have noticed a growing pattern/trend on the pacifier front.
+Throughout my six years of experience as a Certified Pediatric Sleep Consultant, I have noticed a growing pattern/trend on the pacifier front.
 100% of the families I have worked with who have taken the pacifier away when their child was between 18-24 months have created intense, long lasting sleep issues.

 When I started noticing this trend I began wondering what it was about this specific sleep crutch that causes more sleep disruptions for this age group than any other common crutch.
 I knew there had to be a reason behind what I was seeing and the pattern had become significant enough that I began recommending that families keep the pacifier until their child was closer to age 3.